opeltre/revert/README.md

 Model architectures from [revert/models](revert/models) are also tested for a good part, with optional `.fit(dset, ...)` attempts skipped by default, using the `@test.skipFit(name)` decorator.
 If the `$REVERT_TEST_FIT` environment variable is set to `"true"`, then the test module will look in `test/config.toml` for which tests to run.

+## Training scripts

+See [experiments/README.md](experiments/README.md) for more details on the learning scripts.

+The [revert/cli](revert/cli) module provides with a few helpers to avoid boilerplate code, so that training scripts can focus on model and dataset definition.

 ## Using notebooks (outdated)

 __N.B.__ Notebooks have been deleted to avoid polluting the source repository.
 We considered creating a `revert-notebooks` repository instead if notebooks become useful again, e.g. as examples or experiment notebooks.